 Payment of Filing Fees

 A filing fee is required in most instances when filing an adversary proceeding unless the Plaintiff is the debtor in a chapter 7 or 13 case and the adversary proceeding is related to the debtor’s discharge.
-Please refer to the current fee schedule for the filing fee amount.
-Plaintiffs who are not also debtors in a pending bankruptcy case may pay filing fees by credit card, cash (exact amount), check, money order, or cashier’s check.
-Personal checks or credit cards from the debtor, two-party checks, or post-dated checks will not be accepted.
+Please refer to the Fees page of our website for the filing fee amount and acceptable methods of payment.
 The bankruptcy case must be open at the time the Complaint is filed.
 If the bankruptcy case is closed, you must file a Motion to Reopen and pay the filing fee (if applicable) to reopen the case.
 The reopening fee is in addition to the adversary proceeding (AP) filing fee.

 Please review the Personally Identifiable Information (PII) notice which explains the filer's responsibilities concerning the redaction of personal identifiers.